-Parents are the primary educators of their children; this is an essential tenet of the Catholic faith1.
+Diocese of Manchester Catholic Schools Statement on Parental Partnership in Education is an essential tenet of the Catholic faith.
 We, the teachers and administrators of the Diocese of Manchester, consider it our privilege to work alongside you in the education and formation of our Catholic school students.